alphagov/government-service-design-manual/service-manual/making-software/cookies.md

 These are cookies set by external services used on the website.
 The cookies are under the control of the third party service and can be accessed on any website that makes use of the service.
 These cookies are not controlled by the website operator and can be used to track a user from one site to another.

 Examples of third party cookies include:
-- Cookies from social media sharing services
+- cookies from social media sharing services
-- Cookies from advertising campaign management services
+- cookies from advertising campaign management services
-- Cookies from embedded document sharing services
+- cookies from embedded document sharing services
-- Cookies from some analytics services
+- cookies from some analytics services

 These types of cookies are intrusive as the website owner usually has no control over what data is collected or how it is used.